-- 1. The child's behavior will be observed, recorded, dated and initialed by the lead teacher/staff member involved and reported to head of school. - 2.
-Staff will meet with the parents to discuss the behavior and develop a plan to meet the needs of the children involved and to assure the remediation of the negative behavior. - 3.
+- 1. The child's behavior will be observed, recorded, dated and initialed by the Lead Teacher/staff member involved, reported to Leadership and sent home. - 2.
+Staff will meet with the parents to discuss the behavior and develop a plan to meet the needs of the children involved and to assure the remediation of the negative behavior.
+If services are required, proof of services must be rendered to the school. - 3.
 The staff will observe and record the behaviors of the child in question, noting any changes.
-If substantial improvement has not occurred, the school and the board of directors may ask the parents to disensoll their child.
+If substantial improvement has not occurred, the parents may be asked to disenroll their child.